rococode/bh-classifier/README.md

 ### run.py <a name="runpy"></a>

+The Naive Bayes classifier for binary email classification.
+It's kind of messy, but you may not need to run it since we already have the selected emails (in `explanationstudy/src/main/resources/`'s test, train, and practice folders).
+If you do need to run it again, let me know and I can walk you through it.

 ### Java Maven Projects<a name="projects"></a>

 Two Maven projects.
 See the `voiceinteraction` repo for more details on setup (if you are reading this way in the future and don't have access, send me a message).